dustinpfister/blog_posts/_posts/js-array-pop.md

 Now for a  more advanced example that involves popping out elements from an array using a means of doing so.
 For this example I will be using the splice method over pop because it allows for me to pop out just elements that meat a certain condition.
 In this example I have an array of particle objects that move in a certain heading and have life lost over time, when a particle has a life value of zero or lower the particle needs to be purge out from the pool of particles to make room for new ones that will be spawned in.
 So this is a good example of using a method like splice that does something a little more advanced.

+### 4.1 - the create state and spawn methods

+Fpor this example I will want a method that I can use to create a state object, and another methods that serves as my rotten for spawning in particles.

 ```js
 var createState = function () {
     return {